-Refer to the Master of Communication Studies Table.
+Refer to the Communication Studies Postgraduate Courses Table.

 Postgraduate Diploma in Computer and Information Sciences (PgDipCIS) ${\rm AK}{\rm 3745}$

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.